yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `import tetmeshtools.<import name>....`

+### Qt User Interface

+The user interface of the viewer is written in Qt, using PyQt5.
+To change the main window itself edit the `resources/tetgenviewermain.ui` file.
+Editing is best done using QtDesigner, which can be run from the command line by typing `designer`.
+If callback function names are changed then manual editing is required.

+To produce the Ui_tetgenviewermain.py file you have to use the PyQt pyuic5 program.

+'pyuic5 .\resources\tetgenviewermain.ui -o .\tetmeshtools\app_tgv\gui\Ui_tetgenviewermain.py'

 ## Managing The tetmesht Environment:

 The Anaconda environment, with all the necessary modules, can be set up using the environment_tetmesht.yml file.